perellonieto/slides_flach/2020_ds/MD/All.md

 ### The weekend before...

-...I also made two trips with average speeds 20 km/h and 30 km/h.
+...I also did two rides with average speeds 20 km/h and 30 km/h.

 - This time I calculated my overall average speed as 24 km/h.
 What can I say about these two trips?